 Acceleration of students is a practice that covers a wide range of educational strategies.
-An accelerated curriculum may be provided to those students who have demonstrated a need beyond the general curriculum.
-The Okeechobee County School Board offers the following opportunities:
+An accelerated curriculum may be provided to those students who have demonstrated a

 - 1. Flexible class groups

 - 2. Subject matter acceleration

 - 3. Enrichment programs

 - 4. Grade clustering

 - 5. Virtual instruction

 - 6. Whole grade promotion and mid-year promotion

 - 7. Credit acceleration